Rival players support seeding Serena Williams at French Open

 The French Open draw will be made Thursday, with the tournament starting on Sunday.

-Each Grand Slam event makes their own decisions on seeding players, so it's still possible that Roland Garros will make Williams one of the 32 seeded players even though her current ranking is down to near No. 500.
+All Grand Slam events make their own decisions on seeding players, so it's still possible that Roland Garros will make Williams one of the 32 seeded players even though her current ranking is down to near No. 500.

 Otherwise, Williams could be forced to play top-ranked players in the early rounds.